DaCurse/GTNH-Machine-Textures/README.md

  Multimc/Prism -> https://downloads.gtnewhorizons.com/Multi_mc_downloads/

- Curseforge -> https://www.curseforge.com/minecraft/modpacks/gt-new-horizons "Not reccomended Kinda Buggy"
+ Curseforge -> https://www.curseforge.com/minecraft/modpacks/gt-new-horizons "Not reccomended, Kinda Buggy"

  You can also join my discord server at -> https://discord.com/invite/eyE5rdWzJF If you have any Questions or suggestions.